1996–97 NHL season

 The 1996–97 NHL season was the 80th regular season of the National Hockey League.
-The Winnipeg Jets relocated to Phoenix, Arizona, becoming the Phoenix Coyotes.
+The Winnipeg Jets were deactivated, with their assets transferring to Phoenix, Arizona, becoming the Phoenix Coyotes.
 The Stanley Cup winners were the Detroit Red Wings, who swept the Philadelphia Flyers in four games and won the Stanley Cup for the first time in 42 years.

 The regular season saw a decline in scoring and rise in the number of shutouts to an all-time record of 127.
 This trend continued into the playoffs, during which an all-time record of 18 shutouts were recorded.
 Only two players, Mario Lemieux and Teemu Selanne, reached the 100-point plateau during the regular season (compared with 12 who reached the plateau in 1995–96).
 Many regulatory factors, including ruling changes that resulted in fewer power plays, more calls of the skate-in-the-crease rule, fewer shots on goal and more injuries to star players than the season before, contributed to the reduction in scoring and skyrocketing in shutouts.

 This was the first time in 30 years—and in the entire expansion era—that the Boston Bruins had a losing record and missed the playoffs, ending a still-unsurpassed North American professional sports streak of 29-straight seasons in the playoffs.

 League business

-Franchise relocation
+Winnipeg Jets deactivation and Hartford Whalers relocation

-This was the first season for the Phoenix Coyotes, who had relocated from Winnipeg and had previously been known as the first incarnation of the Winnipeg Jets.
-They would remain in the Central Division.
+Prior to the season, the Winnipeg Jets were deactivated, with their assets being transferred to a new expansion team in Phoenix, Arizona, named the Coyotes.
+While initially considered a relocation, in 2026, the NHL retconned the Coyotes as an expansion team for this season, while the Jets' records and statistics pre-1996 were given to the current Jets (formerly the Atlanta Thrashers from 1999 to 2011).

 On March 26, 1997, the Hartford Whalers announced that they would move from Connecticut following the 1996–97 season.
 On May 5, they announced that starting in the 1997–98 NHL season, they would be known as the Carolina Hurricanes.